 - Create a web application using CRUD methodology.
 Use it in fictitious books store to manage inventory, back orders and maintain a best seller list. - Create a web application that relies on HTTP verbs and supports RESTful paradigm.
-Implement this design by an order and line item processing application. - 3.
-Create a portfolio of web sites highlighting use of JavaScript and CSS3.
-Showcase features such as accordions, SPA (single page application), modify web pages dynamically.
+Implement this design by an order and line item processing application. - Create a portfolio of web sites highlighting use of JavaScript and CSS3.
+Showcase features such as accordions, SPA(single page application), modify web pages dynamically. - Gain appropriate skills in computer literacy, computer applications, and programing to enable efficient use of computers and their applications. - Gain skills in the use of client-side web technologies, such as HTML and CSS, for the design and development of interactive websites.